openvocab/loomio-api-proposal/README.md

 The 'Central Hub' strategy puts the onus of connecting and writing translation layers on the other apps that want to connect with you!

 Clearly, this is only viable if your app is a market leader and controls access to desirable data.
 Twitter, Facebook and other well-known apps have succesfully used this strategy to create a surrounding 'ecosystem' of apps.
-This strategy is quite simple:
+The bones of this strategy is quite simple:

 	1. Become a market leader.
 	2. Maintain a useful, easy to use API.

 Well, perhaps #1 is not so simple.

-A surrounding ecosystem is popular because it gives market leaders certain advantages.
+Market leaders might use the 'Central Hub' startegy to consolidate their position.
 Every app that connects and relies on the Hub's API has the incentive for the Hub app to maintain its leading positon.
 These other apps will perhaps also do their own marketing and promote the hub app by proxy.

 ###Integration as a Service